-Whether or not your wallet contains a credit card it is one of the most important items you can have in it, so you need to take it seriously.
+Whether your wallet contains a credit card it is one of the most important items you can have in it, so you need to take it seriously.
 Read on to learn the top five ways in which to Safely Use your Credit Card and still enjoy the convenience that the plastic gives you.

-5. Do not write down your PIN Number
+5. Do not write down your PIN

-Most people tend to memorize all or part of their PIN numbers so they can use the same PIN for multiple accounts but it doesn’t have to be that way.
+Most people tend to memorize all or part of their PIN numbers, so they can use the same PIN for multiple accounts, but it doesn’t have to be that way.
 You can avoid memorizing your PIN if you have the option to write it down in a place where no one can easily find it, and then you will only have one number to worry about.

 4. Do not share your PIN with anyone

-If your wallet contains your credit card account numbers, only keep them to your husband, wife, kids, or other close relatives, because they may need to use the numbers in order to access your account.
+If your wallet contains your credit card account numbers, only keep them to your husband, wife, kids, or other close relatives because they may need to use the numbers to access your account.
 This is because your PIN can be used when you’re making purchases at the grocery store, buying gas, or making a hotel reservation, and your account number has been compromised.
 So if you recommend the use of your PIN on your checking account, make sure that you have a solid safety plan put in place so that you can withdraw money if something goes wrong.